Richrolls/ski-colorado/journals/richard_chong.md

     Got more progress on getting the favorites queries to work, we will need to see if we can get the queries to work with a single Model rather than ModelIn and ModelOut.
 I started working on the LoginForm.js file.
 I will need to figure out how to create a token upon account creation.

     Looking forward to figuring out how to link front-end and back-end.
 Confused on how to implement the token generation.

+3/30/2023
+    Got the SignupForm to work and create an account on the backend.
+Had to remove the ski/snowboard checkboxes until I figure out how to add data from checkboxes, should be easily doable.
+I will probably save most of the styling until we have all the pages working.
+Realized I did not have to generate the token on my own.

+    Looking forward to figuring out how to add and implement checkboxes.